bradeneast/bradeneast.com/_src/design.md

   label: See my designs
 ---

-# Recovering what was lost.
+# Building brands

-My approach to design involves helping friends and family stick to what they're amazing at.
-I think we do best playing on our home feild, and design is a fun way to get us there.
+My approach to design involves helping my friends and family stick to what they're amazing at.
+I take the guesswork out of branding and bring my experience to bear on your unique needs.

 <div class="feed">
 {% set postsList = search.pages("type=designPost", site.sorting.Design) %}